ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

   years: 2014, 2024
 lastupdated: "2024-02-15"

-keywords: File Storage, NFS, upgrade, migrate to new
+keywords: File Storage for Classic, NFS, upgrade, migrate to new

 subcollection: FileStorage